14 Top-Rated Attractions & Things to Do in Nantes

 After visiting the Château des Ducs de Bretagne, it's worth going a bit out of the way to discover an exquisite chapel.
 From the château, Rue Premion and Rue Henri IV leads to a cobblestone alleyway (Rue Malherbe).
 At the end of this pedestrian path in a quiet courtyard is the Chapelle de l'Immaculée (open Wednesdays from 2pm until 6pm).
 A gem of Gothic architecture, this 15th-century chapel is still used as a place of religious worship.

 5. Quartier Graslin

 A short walk from the Place Royal leads to the Place Graslin, a bustling square that is a hub of social activity.
-Presiding over the square is the Neoclassical Théâtre Graslin, a gorgeous 18th-century opera house that presents music concerts, theater, and opera performances.
+Presiding over the square is the Neoclassical Théâtre Graslin, a gorgeous 18th-century theater that presents opera, dance performances, and music concerts.

 Many of the quarter's commercial streets are designed for pedestrians, which makes the area a good place to stroll and admire the stylish storefronts.
 While exploring the area, tourists will be enticed by the sidewalk cafés, crêperies, and restaurants.

-Facing the opera house is the most famous establishment in the Quartier Graslin, the Brasserie La Cigale (4 Place Graslin), which dates to 1895.
+Facing the opera house is the most famous establishment in the Quartier Graslin, La Cigale (4 Place Graslin), an elegant brasserie that dates to 1895.
 This institution of classic French cuisine merits a reservation just to see the exquisite Art Nouveau interior.
-For a more casual meal, visitors can try the authentic Breton crêpes at the Crêperie Heb-Ken (5 Rue de Guerande).
-Le Nid on the 32nd floor of the Tour Bretagne (skyscraper building) offers breathtaking views of the Nantes cityscape.

 6. Île Feydeau